 Managers are those who monitor the performance of professional employees and manage the organization.
 These people can manage the essential function of an organization at a high level without the direct supervision of others.
 The manager must have the decision-making power.

-The head of the Marketing Department or the Head of Operations of a company can be considered as a manager.
+The head of the Marketing Department or the Head of Operations of a company can be considered a manager.

 Who is eligible for an L1A visa?